 Having read my simplified explanations, you may fall into the trap of thinking that the Winograd Schema Challenge is actually easy, despite sixty years of A.I. history suggesting otherwise.
 Here’s the catch: I have only explained the last step of the process.
 Getting to that point took very complex analyses of language and syntax, where many difficulties and ambiguities still remain.
 One particular schema went wrong because the program considered “studying hard” to mean that someone had a hard time studying.

 In the end I ran an unprepared test on a different set of Winograd Schemas, with which the university of Texas had achieved a 73% success rate.
-After adjusting the factor of time in three axioms, my program got 45% of the first 100 schemas correct (62% if you count lucky guesses).
+After adjusting the factor of time in three axioms, my program got 45% of the first 100 schemas correct (62% if you include lucky guesses).
 The ones it couldn’t solve were knowledge-dependent (mermaids having tails), contained vocabulary that my program lacked, had uncommon phrasing (“Tradition dictated the captain hold the cup”), or contained ambiguous names.
-Like “Steve Jobs” not being a type of jobs, and the company “Disney” being referable as “it”, whereas “(Walt) Disney” is referable as “he”.
+Like “Steve Jobs” not being a type of jobs for Steves, and the company “Disney” being referable as “it”, whereas “(Walt) Disney” is referable as “he”.
 The surname ambiguity I could fix in an afternoon.
 The rest, not so much.

 “Common sense is the collection of prejudices acquired by age eighteen” – Einstein